MladenJanjetovic/php-alerts/readme.md

-Print block of alerts with markup:
+Print block of alerts with HTML markup:

 ```
 Alert::show();